 The warranty procedures seem to be complex, and since all parts have to be prepaid, it’s a process that also includes accounting and international money transfers, currency issues, and so on.
 As an end-customer, getting warranty service from OXE seems almost impossible.

-These images show hoses that are leaking after rubbing towards each other or other engine parts by the vibration of the engines.
+These images show hoses leaking after rubbing towards each other or other engine parts by the vibration of the engines.
 Leaking of cooling water hoses has caused saltwater to spread around inside the engine, and is probably one of the reasons for the regularly occurring sensor- and electronic faults.

 Typically, our workboats have 500-800 hours operating hours pr. beach cleaning season, while the OXE installation with the most problems only has made about 300 hours after two full seasons.
 We might say it has been running only 25% of the time, being on land at service for 75% of the time.